-When Lake Tahoe is above the natural rim, minimum flows in this reach are generally acceptable for fish.
+When Lake Tahoe is above the natural rim of 6223.0 feet, minimum flows in this reach are generally acceptable for fish.
 Habitat complexity in this reach is low until after the confluence with Bear Creek.
-Recreational rafting is a significant activity on the Truckee River during the summer months and should be taken into account, if possible, when determining flows in this reach.
-It is recognized that the optimum rafting flows may or may not conflict with the needs of aquatic biota.
+Recreational rafting is a very popular activity on the Truckee River during the summer months and is a primary economic driver for the region from July 1 through Labor Day.
+The popularity and economics of rafting should be considered in decision-making whenever possible.
+That being said, it is recognized that sustained optimum rafting flows during the peak season may or may not be possible because of the Water Master's responsibility to maintain Floriston Rates.